josepmiquel-exilium/catglobal-website/README.md

-The frontend of my company has been developed using pure React and Tailwind CSS, with no reliance on any UI components library.
-The design is clean, minimal, and professional, and has been crafted entirely by me.
-I'm pleased to offer the source code to you, with full permission to use and make modifications as desired.
+The frontend of my company has been developed using pure React and Tailwind CSS, without relying on any UI components library.
+This has resulted in a clean, minimal, and professional design which I am pleased to offer as open source code.
+You are free to use and modify the code as needed, with my full permission.

-The donation form has been specifically developed to operate with Stripe.
-If you are using an alternative payment gateway, modify the form to work with their API.
+Please note that the donation form has been specifically developed to work with Stripe.
+In case you are using a different payment gateway, you will need to modify the form to work with their API.

+Entirely built by me <3

 # Getting Started